-Radio will play an important role in the battle against Corona Virus.
+Radio stations during Corona will play an important role in the battle against Corona Virus.
 RadioAnalyzer has decided to help clients for free.

-The signs are in the data already: the public is turning to radio for help and information during this developing Global health crisis – and we need to make sure we supply what they need.
+The signs are in the data already.
+The public is turning to radio for help and information during this developing Global health crisis.
+Therefore, we need to make sure we supply what they need and help radio station during corona.

-To aid radio stations aligning their content with what their listeners want, RadioAnalyzer is offering clients free data analytics to determine which parts of their Corona information is working best and how to make it even better and more relevant.
+To help radio stations fixing their content with what their listeners want, RadioAnalyzer is offering clients free data analytics.
+We want to detect which parts of their Corona information is working best.
+As well as, how to make it even better and more relevant.

-We are doing this partly to play our part in the Global initiatives to help fight the virus, and partly to help a volatile industry in risk of getting battered by decreasing advertising spend.
+We are doing this partly to play our part in the Global efforts to help fight the virus.
+In addition, to help a volatile industry in risk of getting crushed by dropping ads spend.

-How radio stations deal with this subject can have an impact on how the bottom line will look come the end of the year, so today is the time to act rather than tomorrow.
-Knowing this, we will reach out individually to our clients over the next few days to help, but we can also offer some general advice for radio stations after taking a dive into the first available numbers.
+How radio stations deal with this subject can have an impact on how the bottom line will look come the end of the year.
+So, today is the time to act rather than tomorrow.
+Knowing this, we will reach out individually to our clients over the next few days to help.
+Furthermore, we can also offer some general advice for radio stations after taking a dive into the first available numbers.

 - Talk about what is happening locally.
 While global views might help to put things in perspective, what really matters to listeners are the numbers and implications “from here”.